hybridsjs/hybrids/README.md

 <pre>npm i <a href=https://www.npmjs.com/package/hybrids>hybrids</a></pre>

-Then, import required features and define a custom element:
+Then, import the required features and define a custom element:

 ```javascript
 import { html, define } from 'hybrids';